kevinadhiguna/instagram-profpic-downloader/README.md

 1. Install [python 3](https://www.python.org/downloads/).
 2. Get [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed in your machine, **only** if you would like to run the app using them.

-⚠️ However, currently I do not recommend running this app using docker and docker-compose.

 <br />
 <hr />